Mortgage

 • You can comfortably afford a higher monthly mortgage payment.
 Your monthly principal and interest payments will be significantly higher with a 15-year loan.
 Only take this route if you have room in your budget and can still afford to cover your other obligations, including other loan payments.

 • You want to build equity more quickly.
-You’re paying more toward your principal each month with a 15-year mortgage, which allows you to build equity in your home at a faster pace.
+You’re paying more toward your principal each month with a 15-year mortgage, which allows you to build your home equity at a faster pace.
 Having access to more equity means you can later use a cash-out refinance, home equity loan or home equity line of credit to pursue other financial goals.
 It also means you’ll own your home free and clear much sooner.

 • You plan to stay in your home short term.
 If you know you’ll have to sell relatively quickly, choosing a 15-year mortgage can help you build more equity and make more money when reselling.
 You’ll be paying more principal and less interest, meaning you’ll have a bigger profit once all of the fees and commissions are paid.